katmore/database-schema-versioning/README.md

 # Database Schema Versioning

-This goal of this project is to establish a specification to describe database schemas that lends itself to programmatic access, yet is reasonable for a human to examine and interact with.
-This will facilitate the ongoing automation of commands that perform changes to databases; typically known as "database revisions" or "database migrations".
+This project contains a specification which describes a database structure and revisions thereupon.
+The goal is a format that lends itself to programmatic access, yet feasibly allowing direct human interaction.
+This will facilitate the ongoing automation of database changes; known as "database revisions" or "database migrations".

 **Latest Release**
 ```json